Store-operated calcium entry-associated regulatory factor

-SARAF is a protein that in humans is encoded by the SARAF gene, formerly known as TMEM66 (transmembrane protein 66).
+Store-operated calcium entry-associated regulatory factor, also known as transmembrane protein 66 (TMEM66) is a protein that in humans is encoded by the SARAF gene.

 Function

 SARAF (TMEM66) is a negative regulator of the store-operated calcium channel (SOCE) into cells.
 SARAF is an endoplasmic reticulum (ER) membrane resident protein that associates with STIM1, to facilitate the inactivation of SOCE.
 SARAF plays a key role in shaping cytoplasmic calcium signals and determining the content of the major intracellular Ca^{2+} stores in the cell.
 By doing so it is likely to be important in protecting cells from calcium overfilling.